CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Mathematically they’ll be 2 to the power of n or 2^n. eg. 2^5 = 32
 * If you have been around computers for a while you’ll recognise this sequence: 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, etc.

+## Managing Multiple Maps
+* Reinforce your naming structure.
+* See that I am using: OBJ_SIZE_TYPE.png
+* Learn the order to do things in.

 ## Optimising A UV Map
 * Be using Blender Render.
 * Making your UV map more uniform, minimising distortion and optimising image use.